20 Sep A Year In Business – The Good, The Bad & The Ugly

 Self-Doubt is One of the Most Difficult Things to Overcome

-School teaches you from a very young age that you should be an employee not an employer, and no matter how skilled you are, when you make the jump to starting your own business, self-doubt suddenly creeps in.
+School teaches you from a very young age that you should be an employee not an employer.
+Therefore, no matter how skilled you are, when you make the jump to starting your own business, self-doubt suddenly creeps in.
 You’ll ask yourself “What am I doing?”, “Can I Really Do This?”, “Am I Being Stupid?!”.

 If self-doubt starts to creep in, you need to get out of this mindset because it can really have a negative effect on your business.
 Tell yourself that you can do it – because you know what – you can!
 Ask for help.
 Talk to your friends/family and above all else remember your reasons for doing this and don’t lose sight of your goals.